-To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rate.
+To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rates.
 Progress Sitefinity Digital Experience Cloud provides you with comprehensive conversion reports from which you derive meaningful conclusions about who did what and what you need to do to improve conversion rates.

 The Top touchpoints report gives you an overview of all touchpoints, both tracked and auto-discovered, with attribution to the specific conversion.
 For more information, see Track touchpoints and measure attributions.